jurgen-kluft/ccode/clay/toolchain/deptrackr/dependency tracking.md

 - Q: How do identify stale entries that should be pruned?
   A: We do not need this, since we do not modify a DB, we only build
      them, which means everything acts in an 'appending/additive' manner.
+- Q: At what level do we do the dependency tracking for a single DB?
+  A: We do it at the library/executable level.
+So each library or
+     executable has its own dependency DB, which contains the dependencies for that library or executable.
+     This also means that we can compile a library or executable in isolation, and thus in parallel.
+     We already have a toolchain instance per project, where each project is either a library or an executable, so this is a natural fit.

 ## Design and Implementation Notes: